-This section should outline the project's consistency with existing land uses or long-term policy framework for the pipeline route, and particularly in relation to Gladstone City and Gladstone State Development area (e.g. as reflected in local and regional plans) and with legislation, standards, codes or guidelines available to monitor and control operations on site.
+This section should outline the Project's consistency with existing land uses or long term policy framework for the pipeline route, and in particularly in relation to the SEQ Regional Infrastructure Plan developed by the Office of Urban Management; the Regional Water Supply Strategy Stage 2; the State Coastal Management Plan 2001 and the draft SEQ Regional Coastal Management Plan 2004, developed by the Environmental

+Protection Agency; and with legislation, standards, codes or guidelines available to monitor and control operations on site.
 It should refer to all relevant State and regional planning policies.
 This information is required to demonstrate how the proposal conforms to State, regional and local policies for the area.